esphome/esphome-docs/components/display/lcd_display.rst

 as is.

 The ``transform`` lambda allows the user to define a transformation function run immediately before the string is output to the LCD.
-The input string is supplied in the argument `x` and the lambda needs to return the result in the LDC's character set.
-The following snippet transforms the degree character to the `0xdf` byte needed for the LCD.
+The input string is supplied in the argument ``x`` and the lambda needs to return the result in the LDC's character set.
+The following snippet transforms the degree character to the ``0xdf`` byte needed for the LCD.

+Note that such transformation will change the length of the string, making calculation of the precise column positions difficult.
+If you for example want to compute the starting position to righ-align a string on the LCD, you will most probably need to implement a rudimentary UTF-8 parser to calculate the correct length.

 .. code-block:: yaml